-Inaki Dorronsoro’s punchy “The Distance” is the latest in a sudden spate of pugilistically inclined movies from Spain -- and serves as further evidence that the country can now deliver a decent thriller.
+Inaki Dorronsoro’s punchy “The Distance” is the latest in a sudden spate of pugilistically inclined movies from Spain — and serves as further evidence that the country can now deliver a decent thriller.
 Pic is a polished, well-plotted noir item that provides all the thrills, though it clings too desperately to genre stereotypes to ever become anything richer.
 Brooding atmospherics, a tightly wrought plotline that throws is best shots in its second half and a clutch of effective perfs, particularly from Jose Coronado and Miguel Angel Silvestre, are the hallmarks of an item that should find a home at fests, with the odd offshore screening in Spain-friendly territories also an option.

 Daniel (Miguel Angel Silvestre, whose impressive muscles belie a subtly wrought perf) has always been held back from being the champ because of his conservative fighting style.

 In prison as an accomplice to murder, he is visited by corrupt cop Guillermo (the superb Jose Coronado), who’s holding evidence that will further implicate him.
 Guillermo threatens Daniel with further punishment if he doesn’t kill nightclub owner Salgado (Carlos Kaniowsky), who’s also in jail.

 Daniel duly takes Salgado out and, his crime undetected, comes out of jail keen to re-establish himself as a fighter.
 But his coach (the dependable Federico Luppi) is reluctant to work with a criminal, promising him just one last fight.
 Daniel watches Salgado’s funeral from a distance and follows Salgado’s wife, world-weary former hooker Raquel (Belen Lopez); somewhat implausibly, he falls for her.